ButThouMust/otogirisou-tools/notes/huffman script generation.md

   - No regexing instances of `AV` in the script itself to `A<KERN LEFT>(2)V`.
   - `?!"` will only trigger an automatic "wait for player input" after the `"`.

-##Uncompressed script generation
+## Uncompressed script generation
 You need:
 - An original ROM image of Otogirisou
 - A text file containing a translated script

 Using Atlas, the script will be inserted in the uncompressed two-byte encoding that was generated with the script font.
+Additionally, it will calculate the locations and values for all the script pointers and the three start points.

-Additionally, the game's three start points will be updated.
-This creates a new ROM (exists only temporarily - will not work in an SNES emulator!), `Otogirisou - EN uncompress.sfc`.
+This creates a new ROM (exists only temporarily - **will not work in an SNES emulator!**), `Otogirisou - EN uncompress.sfc`.

-##Huffman compression analysis, and Huffman script generation
+## Huffman compression analysis, and Huffman script generation
 You need to know:
 - The hex address of the end of the uncompressed script